angyts/e28/independent-study/README.md

-#Automate a Vue Site Deployment to AWS
+#Continuous Deployment of any static site to AWS S3 bucket in less than 30minutes!

 # Table of contents
 1. [Introduction](#introduction)